Session time options

 What is T-Ball?

-T-Ball is the first introduction for children to learn to play baseball.
-T-Ball offers players the opportunity to learn, develop, and practice fundamental baseball skills at hitting, throwing, fielding, and running while playing on a team.
+T-Ball is an introduction to play baseball.
+T-Ball offers players the opportunity to learn, develop, and practice the fundamental baseball skills of hitting, throwing, fielding, and running while playing on a team.
 A special "soft" baseball is used.

 Who plays in T-Ball